amitgu22/enrichment-service/README.md

 As a prerequisite to the demo , we need to have local kafka setup.

-Please follow the exact stpes mentioned in below UARL
+Please follow the exact stpes mentioned in below

 ## https://www.geeksforgeeks.org/how-to-install-and-run-apache-kafka-on-windows/